Programs for Licensure

 What Is Licensure?

 Even teachers at schools providing online education are typically required to hold a teaching license.
 For teachers at online schools that serve multiple states, multiple licenses may be required.
-While this sounds intimidating, many states have reciprocity agreements that allow teachers to easily gain equivalent licenses in other states.
+While this sounds intimidating, many states have reciprocity agreements that allow teachers to gain equivalent licenses in other states.

 †Prospective students are strongly advised to confirm the benefit(s) for which they may be eligible with their state’s department of education prior to enrolling in an American College of Education degree or certificate program.